 Regular LASIK involves the creation of a corneal flap with a blade.
 A thin slice (or “lamella”) is partially almost completely cut with a blade, with a small part left that acts as a hinge.
 This is known as a “flap”.
 This exposes the part of the cornea that is reshaped by pulses from an excimer laser.
 In femto-LASIK, rather than using a blade, the surgeon uses a second laser, known as a femtosecond laser to make the LASIK flap.
 Once the refractive error has been corrected with the excimer laser, the surgeon folds back the flap.

-However, we rarely perform femto-LASIK and prefer to perform TransPRK using a SmartSurf Touchfree Laser approach, for the reasons described in the TransPRK section.
+We have been performing Femto-LASIK since 2010.
+Today, we rarely perform Femto-LASIK and prefer TransPRK using a SmartSurf Touchfree Laser approach, for the reasons described in the TransPRK section.